Doctor of Philosophy (Ph.D.) Major in Mathematics Education

 MATH 7369D.
 Characteristic Classes.

-This course is an introduction to vector bundles and characteristic classes.
-Topics covered include Stiefel-Whitney classes, Chern classes, Euler class, Pontrjagin classes, and their computation.
-Additional topics may include manifold immersion problems.
-Prerequisite: MATH 7317 and MATH 7319 both with grades of a "C" or better.
+This course examines vector bundles and characteristic classes at the doctoral level.
+Topics include Stiefel-Whitney classes, Chern classes, the Euler class, and Pontrjagin classes, with emphasis on their definitions, properties, and methods of computation.
+Additional topics may include applications to manifold immersion and embedding problems.
+The course explores how characteristic classes serve as fundamental tools in topology and geometry, connecting algebraic, geometric, and topological techniques.
+Emphasis is placed on rigorous proof, abstract reasoning, and the role of characteristic classes in contemporary mathematical research.
+Prerequisite: MATH 7317 and MATH 7319 with grades of a "C" or better.

 Grade Mode: Standard Letter